 The certificate is not required to be in a distinct document and can be in any form that the scheme administrator deems appropriate, including being incorporated into any other document issued to the applicant.

-If at any time a scheme administrator becomes aware that the amount specified on the certificate does not reflect the individual’s actual lump sum transitional tax-free amount and/or their actual lump sum and death benefit transitional tax-free amount, then the scheme administrator must cancel the certificate.
+If at any time a certification administrator becomes aware that the amount specified on the certificate does not reflect the individual’s actual lump sum transitional tax-free amount and/or their actual lump sum and death benefit transitional tax-free amount, then the scheme administrator must cancel the certificate.
 This is achieved by giving notice of cancellation to the applicant, or if the applicant is deceased, the applicant’s personal representatives.

-If the scheme administrator subsequently cancels the individual’s certificate and it alters the individual’s tax position, then the relevant benefit crystallisation events prior to the cancellation must be recalculated based on the actual lump sum transitional tax-free amount and lump and death benefit transitional tax-free amount.
+If the certification administrator subsequently cancels the individual’s certificate and it alters the individual’s tax position, then the relevant benefit crystallisation events prior to the cancellation must be recalculated based on the actual lump sum transitional tax-free amount and lump and death benefit transitional tax-free amount.

 Refusal